An Approved Duke of Edinburgh’s and John Muir Award Gold Residential Course from Park Farm

 Park Farm is a former medieval deer park, and is listed in the Doomsday book, and once owned by the Bishops of Bath and Wells, the estate was given by the then Government to the Duke Of Wellington in 1817 for his services in defeating Napoleon at Waterloo.

 The Farm is directly under the Monument erected to the Duke, and is in an area of outstanding beauty (AONB).
 Wood from its own extensive woodland fuels the Farm house and converted Barns central heating, with electricity coming from a wind turbine.

 Participants must be 16 or over and due to the nature of some of the courses some disabilities may not be appropriate (but please inquire) as we endeavour to work with most disabilities.
-Park Farm is an Approved Activity provider for the Duke of Edinburgh’s award scheme, and has a full child protection and insurance policy, along with an equal opportunities policy.
+Park Farm is an Approved Activity provider for the Duke of Edinburgh’s award scheme, as well as the John Muir award and has a full child protection and insurance policy, along with an equal opportunities policy.